wilsonmar/wilsonmar.github.io/_posts/2018-07-18-salesforce-offerings.md

 I appreciate the time you're taking here.
 Naturally, you have some questions about Salesforce because of its popularity.
 Obviously, this page provides you information you're looking for.
 Typically, initial discussions would finish with seeing whether there is a fit.

-## Summary

-This section presents some common concerns which drive organizations to consider Salesforce.
-I'll then show you real examples of several implementations.

 ### Situation / Pain